-The paho MQTT python client from Eclipse supports MQTT v 3.1 and 3,1.1, and works with Python 2.7 and 3.x.
+The paho MQTT python client from Eclipse supports MQTT v 3.1 and 3,1.1, and now MQTTv5 and works with Python 3.x.

 In this tutorial we look at the main client object, and it’s methods.